Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

 Upon navigating to your new FQDN you will see you receive a certificate warning because it is not a production certificate.
 ![deployed workload https](../media/deployed-workload-https.png)

 Please note: Using LetsEncrypt staging certificates for your Application Gateway/Ingress Controller is only advised for non-production environments.
-If you are using Ingress Controllers in your production workloads, we recommend you to purchase a paid SSL certificate.
+If you are using Ingress Controllers in your production workloads, we recommend you to purchase a paid TLS certificate.

 ## Next Step